-The floor is covered with hardwood.
-The floor is properly installed and is in good condition.
+The flooring has been properly installed and is in good condition.

-Ventilation in the kitchen is provided by a fan built into the bottom of the microwave oven over the stove.
+VENTILATION Ventilation in the kitchen is provided by a range hood over the stove.
 The vent is ducted to the exterior.
 The vent fan is properly installed and is performing its intended function.